WICG/turtledove/FLEDGE.md

     `reportWin()` and `reportResult()`.
 See
     [Reporting IDs](#54-reporting-ids-in-reporting) for more details.
-*   selectedBuyerAndSellerReportingIdRequired: (optional) A boolean that when `true`, indicates this bid should be thrown away if the k-anonymity check on the `selectedBuyerAndSellerReportingId` fails.
+*   selectedBuyerAndSellerReportingIdRequired: (optional) A boolean that when `true`, indicates this bid should be thrown away if `selectedBuyerAndSellerReportingId` is not present or if the k-anonymity check on it fails.
 Setting this to `true` indicates that reporting of this bid would not operate correctly were the `selectedBuyerAndSellerReportingId` not presented to `reportWin()` and `reportResult()`.
 See [Reporting IDs](#54-reporting-ids-in-reporting) for more details.